piotrmurach/github/README.md

 Supports all the API methods(nearly 200).
 It's build in a modular way, that is, you can either instantiate the whole api wrapper Github.new or use parts of it e.i.
 Github::Repos.new if working solely with repositories is your main concern.

+## Important!!
+Since version 0.5 the way the gem queries the GitHub api underwent important changes.
+It closly mirros the Github api hierarchy e.i. if you want to create a download resource, lookup the github api spec and issue the request as in `github.repos.downloads.create`

+Old style: github.pull_requests.create_request
+           github.pull_requests.pull_requests
+           github.pull_requests.pull_request

+New style: github.pull_requests.create
+           github.pull_requests.all
+           github.pull_requests.find

+The way parameters are passed stayed the same.

 ## Installation

 Install the gem by issuing